Obi256/Cloud-Quest-No-SQL-Database-/README.md

 # Cloud-Quest-No-SQL-Database-☁️
 In this project we will be creating s No SQL database tohelp behaiviors from metadata, such as movies wanted and device types.

-### Prerequisites
+## Prerequisites
 Access to the AWS console, Dynamo DB, Github Account (for documentation)

-## Step 1:  open the Aws Console, navigate to the Dynomo DB service
+## Step 1:  Open the Aws Console, navigate to the Dynomo DB service

 - Cretae a new table